 - What is your unique position?

 - How are you going to reach your market?

 - When are you going to implement the strategies?

 - Where are you going to implement the strategies?

 - How are you going to monitor the effectiveness of the methods you choose?

-Target marketing is a simple and very easy strategy to make sure all that you invest in actually counts and works hard for you.
-This technique indirectly also will assist in increasing the number of patients accepting your recommendations, simply because you have cleverly attracted the right type of patients who want and need the services you offer within your unique position.
+Target marketing is a simple and straightforward strategy to make sure all you invest in actually counts and works hard for you.
+This technique indirectly also will assist in increasing the number of patients accepting your recommendations, simply because you have cleverly attracted the correct type of patients who want and need the services you offer within your unique position.

-Target marketing allows you to efficiently generate leads to the most compatible nature.
+Target marketing allows you to efficiently generate leads of the most compatible nature.